JoeFu/alportal-document/docs/deployment/introduction.md

 ### Build Variables

-These will either be defined statically within the Github action definition, computed based on some state, or stored as a "Secret" that is accessible to Github actions.
+These will either be defined statically within the GitHub action definition, computed based on some state, or stored as a "Secret" that is accessible to GitHub actions.

-As of the time of writing, the Github secrets include:
+As of the time of writing, the GitHub secrets include:

 - ALP_AZURE_WEBAPP_PUBLISH_PROFILE
   - The profile provided by Azure that defines where and how the ASP.NET Core application should be deployed